Verizon Plots Next Big Move

 This month, the FCC spectrum auction reached its final stage as its new Chairman, Ajit Pai, assumed his new role.
 With greater industry and regulatory visibility, Verizon (NYSE:VZ) is ready to make its next move.
 They still have to deal with their deal for core Yahoo!
 (NASDAQ:YHOO), but it is likely that they have bigger plans in store.
 Verizon and fellow wireless spectrum bidders such as AT&T (NYSE:T), T-Mobile (NASDAQ:TMUS), Comcast (NASDAQ:CMCSA), and DISH (NASDAQ:DISH) are about to begin announcing their next moves following the auction.
 What might they be?

 Starting in the second quarter, there could be a wave of telecom deals.
 It would be a likely time for bids for T-Mobile, DISH and others.
 The biggest potential deal could be a Verizon deal with Charter (NASDAQ:CHTR).
-Such a transaction could face a benign FCC with either a smooth review or, depending on regulatory reform in the months ahead, possibly no review.
+Such a transaction could face a benign FCC with either a smooth review, or depending on regulatory reform in the months ahead, possibly no review.
 On the other hand, the White House's injection of politics into specific M&A transactions could keep things interesting in terms of deal risk.

 Ixia